Frequently Asked Questions

 What exactly is an ultrasound?

-An ultrasound (sometimes called a sonogram), is a non-invasive test that uses sound waves to create images of internal organs.
+An ultrasound (sometimes called a sonogram), is a non-invasive test that uses sound waves to create images of internal organs(or in this case baby).
 The sonographer uses a hand-held device to transmit sounds waves through your uterus that echo off your baby.
 A computer then translates the echoing sounds into video images that reveal your babies shape, position, and movements.
 The series of television-monitor images is called a sonogram.
 The words ultrasound and sonogram are often used interchangeably.

 What is the difference between 2D, 3D and 4D ultrasound?